ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/sromanhu/CVE-2023-44767_RiteCMS-File-Upload--XSS---Filemanager](https://github.com/sromanhu/CVE-2023-44767_RiteCMS-File-Upload--XSS---Filemanager) :  ![starts](https://img.shields.io/github/stars/sromanhu/CVE-2023-44767_RiteCMS-File-Upload--XSS---Filemanager.svg) ![forks](https://img.shields.io/github/forks/sromanhu/CVE-2023-44767_RiteCMS-File-Upload--XSS---Filemanager.svg)

 ## CVE-2023-44766
- A Cross Site Scripting (XSS) vulnerability in Concrete CMS v.9.2.1 allows an attacker to execute arbitrary code via a crafted script to the SEO - Extra from Page Settings.
+ ** DISPUTED ** A Cross Site Scripting (XSS) vulnerability in Concrete CMS v.9.2.1 allows an attacker to execute arbitrary code via a crafted script to the SEO - Extra from Page Settings.
+NOTE: the vendor disputes this because this SEO-related header change can only be made by an admin, and allowing an admin to place JavaScript there is an intentional customization feature.